Waverly Hills Sanatorium is a massive abandoned

 this entity gives off very demonic vibes to anyone who encountered it.

-I had a strange occurrence myself.
+I had a strange occurrence myself in Waverly Hills.
 I still remain somewhat skeptical,

 but I have no doubt now something actually happens there.
 Either time